Jessica Reynolds | Ocean Nomad

 What future plans do you have?

 "If there’s a will, there's a way".
 My future plans only ever venture into the next six months - maximum!
 I have ten days work in Mallorca, which pays for a surf trip to Brazil for two weeks.
 This is swiftly followed by a four week Atlantic crossing to the British Virgin Islands on a 60m Sail Yacht, then three weeks work in Antigua, a month in Australia chilling with my sister, having beach days with her family and then twelve days work in St Barth’s in the Caribbean.
 Come April, I will aim to find some work...
 Then in May I have a great friend sailing around Madagascar and two weeks there would be epic.
 There’s a will...
 So there’s a way!

 What battle have you fought that you consider being the most important?

-I have found it a constant battle to just do what makes me happy and not be criticized for it as its not “the norm”.
-Doing what I want, when I want, living for the great times, flitting around the world 'willy nilly' being a health freak, taking several months away to surf with buddies, living in a wicked dreamland which, as it turns out, is my actual real world.
-I have just turned 35 and I don’t have a house, a car, a mortgage, a credit card even…and I couldn’t care much less.
+I have found it a constant battle to just do what makes me happy and not be criticized for it as it’s not “the norm”.
+Doing what I want, when I want, living for the great times, flitting around the world 'willy nilly,’ being a health freak, taking several months away to surf with buddies, living in a wicked dreamland which, as it turns out, is my actual real world.
+I have just turned 35 and I don’t have a house, a car, a mortgage, a credit card even… And I couldn’t care much less.
 I have so many amazing memories and experiences I wont ever forget.
 I don't need to comply with what society thinks a woman of my age should have, should be doing or should have accomplished.
 Im not going to force anything to fit in "the box".
-I roll on through life and its never disappointed me yet.
-You can’t control life…so let it be.
-There is no ‘ticking clock’…only you can know when you are ready to settle down ( I hate that term).
-The biggest risk you can take in life is working yourself to death all your life on the gamble that you can afford to do it later.
+I roll on through life and it’s never disappointed me yet.
+You can’t control life, so let it be.
+There is no ‘ticking clock’, only you can know when you are ready to settle down - although I hate that term.
+The biggest risk you can take in life is working yourself to death all your life, on the gamble that you can afford to do it later.